GrowAsguard/zippyshare_url_parser/README.md

 **Note:-**

 ZippyShare sometimes updates the webpage source code, which may/will break this script.
 If this happens, simply raise an issue and I will try my best to update the script.
-Current script working as of 15th March 2021.

 Script made and tested on Windows 10 Pro.
 May work for all versions of Windows.
 May not work for Linux.